Lent recipes are very popular every year at this time. Christians around the world traditionally give up different foods from their diets.

 The period of forty days comes from the Gospels where Jesus spent forty days fasting in the desert before he began His ministry.
 Some denominations calculate the time differently and some exclude certain days such as the weekends.
 They might have a shorter period of time and sacrifice only one or two foods.
 There are denominations of Christians who do not publically observe Lent at all.
 They believe that the Lord’s scriptures teach that prayer and sacrifice should be done in private and secrecy.

 Most of you have heard of the Mardi Gras season, Carnival season or Fat Tuesday, all terms related to the period leading up to Lent.
-Mardi Gras is French for Fat Tuesday meaning the practice of eating richer fatty foods before ritual fasting with Lent recipes begins.
+Mardi Gras is French for Fat Tuesday meaning the practice of eating richer fatty foods.
+Most people will learn how to make Lent recipes before Fat Tuesday, the day before the ritual fasting begins.
 Other countries sharing the Christian traditions observe in similar ways.
 In England, Shrove Tuesday is a time for making your confessions before Lent begins.
 Being the melting pot that the United States is, all the different customs are celebrated here.

 For many cleaning the home is as important as cleaning the body and spirit.
 The first day of Lent is the beginning of spring house cleaning.
 All the walls get cleaned or maybe a fresh coat of paint.
 The kitchen especially is thoroughly cleaned; cabinets inside and out.
 Food storage is cleaned and organized for another year.
 As family traditions dictate, tables are set and stocked with foods for the occasion if visiting friends and family should come.

-Lent recipes are usually passed down from generation to generation.
+Traditionally younger people learn how to make Lent recipes which have been passed down from generation to generation.
 For most cultures vegetarian recipes or vegan recipes are acceptable.
 For many casserole recipes or other recipes with fish are quite acceptable.
 If you are not sure and you plan to host a dinner for Lent, stick with recipes that have no meat, poultry, fish, eggs, dairy products, olive oil or wine.
 Sometimes butter substitute, egg substitute and other substitutes are allowed.
 Even though many foods are sacrificed, the ones allowed can be flavorful and delicious.

 In many countries Lent recipes consists of a lot of sweets; sweet breads, cakes, sweet rolls and puddings are plentiful during the Lent season.
 This is why a lot of people complain of gaining weight during this time.
 It is like Christmas when we have an abundance of food.
 Most sweets are acceptable with most cultures, so the tables are always filled for visiting guests.